Limburgish: Tone

 The pitch accent means having two different accents used in stressed syllables.
 The difference between these two accents is used for differentiating both various grammatical forms of a single lexeme and minimal tone pairs one from the other.

 With specific regards to Limburgish, these two accents are traditionally known as sjtoettoen ("push tone") and sjleiptoen ("dragging tone").
 For example, /[daːx˦˨˧]/ daãg with a dragging tone means "day" in Limburgish, while in many Limburgish dialects /[daːx˦˨]/ daàg with a push tone is the plural form, "days" (in addition, /[daːx]/ can also be articulated in a neutral tone as a third possibility.
 In this case, it means "bye-bye" ["good day"]).
 In the preceding example, the difference is grammatical, but not lexical.
 An example of a lexical difference caused only by tone is the word /[biː˦˨]/ biè which is articulated with a push tone and means "bee", which forms a tonal minimal pair with /[biː˦˨˧]/ biẽ, which is articulated with a dragging tone and means "at".
 This contrastive pitch accent also occurs in Central Franconian dialects spoken to the southeast of Limburgish.

 Other Indo-European pitch accent languages that use tone contours to distinguish the meaning of words that are otherwise phonetically identical include Lithuanian, Latvian, Swedish, Norwegian, Standard Slovene (only some speakers), Serbo-Croatian, and Punjabi.
 This feature is comparable to tone systems as found e.g. in Chinese or many languages of Africa and Central America, although such "classical" tone languages make much more use of tone distinctions when compared to Limburgish.

 Historically, pitch accent in Limburgish and Central Franconian developed independently from accent systems in other Indo-European languages.
 While contrastive accent can be reconstructed for Proto Indo-European, it was completely lost in Proto-Germanic.
-Its reemergence in Limburgish (and Central Franconian) was phonetically triggered by vowel height, vowel length, and voicing of a following consonant, and became phonemic with sound changes that must have occurred after 1100 CE such as lengthening of short vowels in open syllables, loss of schwa in final syllables, devoicing of consonants in final position, and merger of vowels that had been distinct before.
+Its reemergence in Limburgish (and Central Franconian) was phonetically triggered by vowel height, vowel length, and voicing of a following consonant, and became phonemic with sound changes that must have occurred after 1100 CE, such as lengthening of short vowels in open syllables, loss of schwa in final syllables, devoicing of consonants in final position, and merger of vowels that had been distinct before.

 Particular local features

 Bitonality

-It has been proven by speech analysis that in the Belgian Limburgish dialect of Borgloon, the dragging tone itself is bitonal, while it has also been proved that this is not the case in the adjacent Limburgish dialects of Tongeren and Hasselt.
+It has been proved by speech analysis that, in the Belgian Limburgish dialect of Borgloon, the dragging tone itself is bitonal, while it has also been proved that this is not the case in the adjacent Limburgish dialects of Tongeren and Hasselt.